 A popular activity is to take a river cruise – a small boat will take you on a short cruise, during which you will hear some entertaining stories about the history of the River Walk and some of the buildings surrounding it.
-You can choose to stay in one of the many hotels on the River Walk as well, but it may be too noisy for families, as night life is quite rowdy.
+You can choose to stay in one of the many hotels on the River Walk but keep in mind that night life is quite lively.

 Don’t miss the nearby fort Alamo, where in 1836, the Texans fought against Santa Ana’s army.
 Carriage rides are available at night to take families around the Alamo and downtown.
 What better way to give your little ones a sense of San Antonio than delving into its history?